aws-samples/amazon-cognito-example-for-external-idp/README.md

   group membership information can be used for example for hiding/graying out sections that the user has no permission for.
   This is not used for enforcing authorization or validation of the token, but it provides a nicer user experience where actions that the user will not be permitted to perform are not visible / grayed out for them.

+### /ui-angular

+A simple Angular frontend, similiar to the React example

 ## Notes

 - Do not add the `aws.cognito.signin.user.admin` scope, (not added by default)